apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**From Trump's immunity to abortion, the Supreme Court's most controversial decisions this term are about to drop**
+**IATSE, AMPTP Reach Tentative Agreement on New Contract**

-You can read more about it [here](https://www.politico.com/news/2024/06/26/supreme-court-decisions-guide-00165003).
+You can read more about it [here](https://variety.com/2024/film/news/iatse-amptp-tentative-agreement-1236048848/).

 ## Requirements
 - Python 3.8